 California's was probably the first most wide-ranging state law, according to Stanton Glantz, professor of medicine and a member of the Institute for Health Policy Studies and the Cardiovascular Research Institute at the University of California at San Francisco.
 "It has, to some extent, been a model for laws in other states," said Glantz, one of the most outspoken anti-smoking crusaders in America.

 In fact, many California cities have also passed laws prohibiting smoking in areas such as entryways, playgrounds, multi-unit housing facilities, college campuses, and in cars with children.
 Dozens of California beaches also ban cigarettes.
-But the state now has a lot of company: 39 U.S. states and more than 22,000 municipalities have passed laws making workplaces, restaurants, casinos or bars smoke-free.
-More than 600 municipalities have 100 percent smoking bans in all workplaces, including restaurants and bars.
+But the state now has a lot of company: 22,725 municipalities, 21 states, along with the Puerto Rico, the U.S. Virgin Islands, and the Navajo Nation, have laws in effect that require all restaurants and/or bars and casinos to be 100% smokefree.

 Initially, Glantz had opposed the law, fearing there would be problems with compliance.
 In fact, cooperation can be spotty.
 Although the workplace smoking limits cover the entire state, local health departments are responsible for enforcement.
 How vigilant those departments are depends on the local administration.